StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     # Save model to file
     saveRDS(clf, output_file)
     ```
-#### 2. Write a Dockerfile
+#### 2. Write a Dockerfile to run your code

+You'll need a Dockerfile that includes all necessary dependencies for training your machine learning model.
+This could include

+- packages like
+  - `scikit-learn`, `pandas` or `numpy` if you are using `Python`
+  - `caret`, `janitor` and `tidyverse` if you are using `R`
+- your own custom libraries or scripts
+- your machine learning model code in the form of a script [as in the above example](#1-write-a-script-to-train-your-model).

-You'll need to write a `Dockerfile` for your workflow.
-It doesn't have to be anything fancy, use the following as a starting point for your `R` and `Python` projects.
+Use the following `Dockerfile` as a starting point for your `R` and `Python` projects.

 === "Python"